deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Which was strange.
 He *liked* the big Human, so maybe that was part of it?
 Gods only knew.

 Or maybe it was because *War*-horse had made such a *big* Giving to save them all, and now he was suffering the Taking.
-Everyone loved him, but his strongest wish was that they get *better* than he ever was, so *Criss-*chin had done everything he could to Give that wish.
+Everyone loved him, but his strongest wish was that they get *better* than he ever was, so *Criss*-chin had done everything he could to Give that wish.

 That seemed right.
 Yan would make that Giving too, and do *everything* to keep his People the strongest.
 Their strength was their Giving to the Sky-Tribes.
 He loved *Criss*-chin and respected everything about him, but Yan would *not* let him Take that from his people!